🥂

 • Family grape-growing history in the region extends more than 100 years before the estate's founding

-• James Pouillon joined in 1964 and modernized the cellar with enamel tanks and gyropallettes
+• James Pouillon joined in 1964 and brought practical modernization to the cellar

 • Estate classified as Récoltant-Manipulant (RM), meaning the family grows its own grapes and produces its own wines